-Recent progress in quantum optics (QO) has largely been related to quantum information (QI): communications and information processing based on the unique features of quantum mechanics.
+Recent progress in quantum optics (QO) has largely been related to quantum information (QI) and quantum technologies (QT): communications and information processing based on the unique features of quantum mechanics.
 The experimental techniques of quantum optics, which include the precise generation, manipulation, and measurement of quantum states of light, are very well suited to experiments in quantum information.
-Many problems in quantum information were first solved optically.
+Many tasks in quantum information were first demonstrated with optical implementations.
 The theory of quantum optics, however, can seem pretty foreign to a practitioner of QI, because QO comes from quantum field theory while QI is from ordinary quantum mechanics.
-Thus, many students (and others new to the field) arrive with an interest to understand quantum information.
+Thus, many students (and others new to the field) arrive with an interest to understand quantum optics, not for itself, but as a tool for doing (or understanding) experimental quantum information.
 Typically these people are in a hurry.
 Thus the need for a rapid introduction, a "quick-start" manual, for the area of quantum optics.

 These notes aim to provide a self-contained introduction to quantum optics, for a readership that is comfortable with quantum mechanics, electromagnetism, modern optics, and the associated mathematics.
 The text presents the core elements of quantum optics theory, the ones most likely to be encountered in experimental work or in related theory, in a manner that aims to build physical intuition, and will be useful for simple calculations.
 The text does not aim to be comprehensive.
-Rather, we hope the reader will look to the standard texts for extensive discussions, historical references, and authoritative formulations.
+Rather, we hope the reader will look to the aforementioned reference texts for extensive discussions, historical references, and authoritative formulations.
 We hope these texts will be both more interesting and more accessible after this introduction.